Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Packet Processing

 The main disadvantage of Wi-Fi packets is the lack of TX power information.
 Every mobile device has a different TX power, and it results in different RX powers.
 Inconsistent RX powers produce incorrect localization predictions and invalid contact tracing paths.
-On the other hand, BLE packets have TX powers and RX powers, which gives additional information for localization.
+This is an open problem.
+We propose to use BLE packets to assist the Wi-Fi RX power calibration.
+Note that BLE packets contain the information of both TX powers and RX powers.
 The BLE path loss $L_{BLE}$

-is computed using the constant BLE TX power $P_{BLETX}$ and the BLE RX power $P_{BLERX}$ as function of position $\Vec{X}$.
+is computed using the constant BLE TX power $P_{BLETX}$ and the BLE RX power $P_{BLERX}$ as a function of position $\Vec{X}$.
 It is invariant to the type of mobile device, since the path loss only depends on the distance to the router and the channel environment.
 Thus, the BLE path loss $L_{BLE}$ is used as one of the inputs to the neural networks.
 Assuming the BLE path loss is equal to the 2.4 GHz Wi-Fi path loss at the same position $L_{BLE}(\Vec{X}) = L_{WiFi}(\Vec{X})$, the Wi-Fi TX power $P_{WiFiTX}$

 can be calculated.
 Since the Wi-Fi TX power $P_{WiFiTX}$ is constant for a specific model of mobile device, the Wi-Fi path loss $L_{WiFi}$

 can be computed.
 As a result, localization predictions using path loss have a higher accuracy.